 Thank you, AlyStar!
 Okay.
 So now that I know AlyStar’s definition, I can split hairs:

-- A mid century modest house is a small house built in postwar America.
-An unpretentious house built, likely built by a merchant builder, aimed at the mainstream, middle class.
+- A mid century modest house is a (usually relatively) small house built in postwar America.
+An unpretentious house built — likely by a local “merchant builder” — aimed at the mainstream, middle class.
 These houses do not necessarily have architect-obvious “mid century modern” cues — they are more likely to have a “minimal traditional” colonial-ranch mix exterior.
 However, a mid-century modest house likely was originally built to include some of the “latest” technology and features of the time — such as zazzy ovens and range tops and sinks… patterned laminate countertops… pastel colored bathrooms… lovely light fixtures.
 A mid century modest house may — or may not — have been remodeled over the years.
 The term generally refers to the original architecture, middle class roots, and design vibe of the house.

 - A granny ranch, more narrowly, is a time capsule mid century modest house — lovingly cared for by the original or early-generation owners.
 Grandpa likely had mad skills at woodworking and home maintenance — and he stayed on top of each and every issue that may have occurred in that house.
 Inside, Grandma cleaned, then cleaned again.
 These houses were treasured — and when you enter them 60 years later, the love radiates from all the original surfaces so carefully maintained..